Frequently Asked Questions

 1. What are these lawsuits about?

 Each lawsuit claims that the Defendants in that lawsuit agreed to unlawfully raise the price of a certain kind of vehicle component part.
 (For example, one lawsuit is called In re: Radiators, and the affected product is radiators.)
-As a result of the alleged agreements by Defendants, consumers and businesses who purchased or leased qualifying new vehicles (not for resale) containing those parts or who indirectly purchased qualifying replacement parts (not for resale) from the Defendants may have paid more than they should have.
+As a result of the alleged agreements by Defendants, consumers and businesses who purchased or leased qualifying new vehicles (i.e., not for resale) containing those parts or who indirectly purchased qualifying replacement parts (again, not for resale) from the Defendants may have paid more than they should have.
 Although the Settling Defendants have agreed to settle, they do not agree that they engaged in any wrongdoing or are liable or owe any money or benefits to Plaintiffs.
-The Court has not decided who is right.

 (collapse all)